 The simplest way to treat a tattoo blowout is additional tattooing.
 This would be considered a blowout cover-up, which could be managed with the addition of some details, changes in size, and additional line work.

-Keep in mind, you must wait for the original tattoo to fully heal, which will take about 2 months, before continuing with a cover-up.
+Keep in mind; you must wait for the original tattoo to fully heal, which will take about two months, before continuing with a cover-up.
 Be sure to take extra good care of your healing tattoo before the cover-up.
 We recommend a superior, all-natural tattoo aftercare routine for advanced healing.

 Surgical tattoo removal